Acidfrost59/WOWBPCritterEmote/README.md

 #
 WoW Addon BP Critter Emote

-Originally authored by Zompter, then Seegeen00, I loved this add-on so much I just couldn't let it go.
-The add-on guidelines required a rename.
+The addon in your file will say, "CritterEmote".

 This addon will have your non-combat pets do fun and random things.

 When you have a pet out it will emote something fun every 5 minutes or so as long as you aren't in combat.
 If you desire them to emote something custom you can use /ce instead of /emote.

-Your pets will also now respond to in-game interaction.
+Your pets will also respond to in-game interaction.
 Try /wave while targetting your pet.

 They might just do something different when you target another player or NPC.